sgmurphy/wordpress-plugins/qi-addons-for-elementor/readme.txt

 To purge all caches after updating the plugin, simply navigate to the Dashboard panel in the backend, go to the cache plugin settings and click Purge All Caches.

 Another thing you can do is navigate to Elementor > Tools, and click the Regenerate Files button found next to the Regenerate CSS label.

+= Can I Create Multilingual Sites with Qi Addons? =

+Yes.
+The plugin is fully compatible with the WPML plugin, which allows you to create multilingual websites with ease.

 == Installation ==